RikiMerrick/fhir-gender-harmony/input/pagecontent/hl7v2genderharmony.md

 ### Outline of gender harmony artifacts in V2 (Long Term Guidance)

-In the *HL7 Standard: Version 2.9.1 - An application Protocol for Electronic Data Exchange in Healthcare Environments* particular you should lookreview  at these sections:
+In the *HL7 Standard: Version 2.9.1 - An application Protocol for Electronic Data Exchange in Healthcare Environments* particular you should look at these sections:

 - Name to Use: Chapter 3, PID – Patient Identification Segment (3.4.2)
 - Gender Identity: Chapter 3, GSP – Person Gender and Sex Segment (3.4.19)